 Student Groups and Activities

 PI SIGMA ALPHA: Creighton has an active chapter of Pi Sigma Alpha, the national political science honor society.
-The Theta Alpha Chapter was established in 1977.
+Creighton's chapter, Theta Alpha was established in 1977.

 In 2007 the Theta Alpha Chapter was awarded the "Best Chapter Award" for universities/colleges of our size.
 In addition to this award, Dr. Wunsch was also awarded the Chapter Adviser Recognition Award for 2007 by Pi Sigma Alpha, the national political science honor society.